Mohammed78vr/chatbot-app-in-AWS/README.md

 The chatbot uses:

-- **Streamlit** for the user interface
+- **Streamlit** for the user interface (frontend)

-- **FastAPI** for handling backend logic
+- **FastAPI** for handling backend logic and API endpoints
 - **ChromaDB** (Vector Store) for retrieving relevant information from user-uploaded PDFs
 - **PostgreSQL** for structured data storage

+This is a microservices architecture where the frontend and backend are deployed separately with their own Auto Scaling Groups and Load Balancers.
 It enables users to chat normally and upload PDFs to ask questions specifically about the content of the uploaded documents, making the chatbot highly context-aware and document-focused.

 ## Project Structure